Talk to us 01204 238 046

 Mar 16, 2020

-What is Bid Management?
+What Is Bid Management?

 For a variety of businesses, bidding for public or private sector contracts is how they gain new clients and expand.
 Bid management involves overseeing the entire tender process for a business.
+Bid management is the process of how a business responds to a tender or formal opportunity.

 In order to do this successfully, having someone in charge of bid management is key - whether that is just one individual within a business or someone who manages a large team of bid writers.